 I will post more examples of students as we proceed.
 Look at these and evaluate what you are doing.

 S: Seamus was cooperative, polite, and engaged in his work.
 He was more conversational than has been observed before as well, answering conversational questions well and even asking his own.
 He did appear a bit restless during one activity, where he was moving around in his seat and making noises with his marker on the desk

 S: Colleen presented with highly positive affect and motivation.
 She laughed and smiled throughout most of the session.
 She was polite, cooperative, and engaged.

 Nicole C wrote:

-S: Pascal arrived to therapy on time with his mother and sister.
+S: Pascal arrived at therapy on time with his mother and sister.
 During the beginning of the session, Pascal was very quiet, provided mostly one-word responses, and kept his hands in front of his mouth while speaking.
 Pascal went over his visual schedule, which included a writing assessment.
 Pascal was more expressive during the last half of the session in which he was presented with content that was familiar to him.
 Although Pascal was not engaged in the first activity, Pascal put forth a strong effort during the writing assessment and persisted through challenging tasks.